Google Ads is a great internet marketing platform for getting your online business off to a good start.

 Testing the ads: Both conversion rate and A/B testing are two powerful concepts that you should pay close attention to.

 First, select an existing campaign that you want to test.
 Make sure that you configure its settings properly.
-Follow these tips from Sitepoint:
+Follow these tips:

 Save changes and continue.